 Kelly likens it to removing mold (cancer) in the basement (body).
 She says the mold can be removed, yes, for a while.
 But as long as the basement conditions are present, such as darkness and dampness, the mold will keep coming back (cancer recurrence and metastasis).

 What, then, are the more appropriate responses?
 That’s what the 9 RR approach is for.

 The body can heal itself.
 But in a cancerous environment, it’s going to need all the help it can get.
 This is where supplements become highly beneficial because the body needs to restore the essential nutrients it has gone deficient in.
 Supplements assist the body in dealing with the primary factors of illness: deficiency and toxicity.

 Dr. Katsunari Nishihara, a featured healer in the book, echoes the same claims of “Medical Medium,” Anthony Williams, that there’s no such thing as autoimmune diseases.
 He said these diseases like cancer are caused by bacteria and viruses that infiltrate the cells of the body.
 Because they are very skillful in hiding or “masking” themselves within the cells, it would seem that the immune system is attacking those cells.
 So part of the regimen he prescribes is supplementing with prebiotics (fertilizer for probiotics) that contain bifidus factor to promote the growth of healthy intestinal flora.

 Aside from the daily doses of probiotics, Kelly adds to the recommended list those supplements whose efficacy is backed by scientific studies.
-They include epigallocatechin gallate (ECGC)—a compound found in green tea, turmeric spice, and vitamin C. The featured RR survivors also shares their list that are tailored fit to their own needs.
+They include epigallocatechin gallate (ECGC)—a compound found in green tea, turmeric spice, and vitamin C. The featured RR survivors also share their list that’s tailored fit to their own needs.

-Do the research and consult a professional expert to find out what suit yours.
+Do the research and consult a professional expert to find out what suits yours.